bboozzoo/gupnp-test/README.md

 _2.1 Device Description_ from _UPnP Device Architecture v1.0_ document.

 The device provides no services, but a single presentation URL.
-Once the presentation URL is accessed by a HTTP client, a redirect will be made to another URL.
+Once the presentation URL is accessed by a HTTP client, a nice 'Hello' message will be shown.

+## Redirect to another location

-This mimicks a real use case, when the UPnP advertisment daemon does not handle the presentation.
-However, since the URL included in `device.xml` is relative, the client will attempt to access it using the `Location` header found in SSDP messages.
+A real life use case, when the UPnP advertisment daemon does not handle the presentation.
+Since the URL included in `device.xml` is relative, the client will attempt to access it using the `Location` header found in SSDP messages.
 An example message broadcast by GUPnP looks like this:

     NOTIFY * HTTP/1.1
     Host: 239.255.255.250:1900